ZEISS-PiWeb/PiWeb-Api/_pages/API/v1.7/RawDataService/034-rawdataservice-rawdataobjects.md

 >{{site.images['info']}} When adding a file, you can pass the desired file key as part of the uri.
 If you pass -1 or no key, the next available key will automatically be assigned by the server (recommended) and can be read from the result.

 >{{site.images['warning']}} If you pass a key which is already assigned to another file, this file will be replaced.

+>{{site.images['info']}} Remember, when adding a file for a measured value, you need to specify the target uuid in a compound format of *measurementUuid&#124;characteristicUuid*, instead of one single uuid.

 {% endcapture %}